 In REST, we use:

 The SOQL query is easier to understand and remember.
 So why did we decide to use REST instead?
 Let’s look at what happens when we execute these queries and view one of our log files.

 In SOAP, the query returns something like this:

 The REST query returns this:

 Here, we see the other major difference between SOAP and REST when it comes to querying event log files.
 The returned log files are the same, but they’re presented in different formats.
 When you retrieve your event log files using SOAP, the result is a serialized, Base64 string.
-If your organization plans on using tools like Informatica to work with event log files, you want to use SOAP to retrieve your data.
+If your organization plans on using tools like MuleSoft or Informatica to work with event log files, you want to use SOAP to retrieve your data.
 REST, on the other hand, deserializes the log file.
 It’s still not pretty, but as you’ll see in the upcoming section, other tools can transform the REST results into an easy-to-read format.